SebastianPetak/learn-ruby-the-hard-way/readme.txt

 ex36game contains GTL.rb which is a text based adventure game (strong language).
 Action is dependent on user input as well as the current state of an array being passed throughout he script.

+ex45 has a simple game utilizing modules, classes, composition, and inheritance.
+From the ex45 folder, run the game by typing: ruby stairwaygame.rb